About Me

 Since beginning a comprehensive writing course with The Writers Bureau in 2001, my articles and short stories have been published in a variety of magazines in the UK.
 The magazines include Heritage, Scottish Field, The Lady and People’s Friend.

 In 2005 two of my short stories were included in quite different anthologies.
-The first story, A Ghost at the Vicarage. was in an International Anthology, published in June, while the second appeared in Café Ole – Too Hot To Handle, which was launched in Glasgow.
-My first novel, The Trojan Project, a thriller, was published at the end of May 2008.
-It was followed by Divorcees.Biz and Only Twelve Days.
-I then put together twelve of my published short stories in an anthology, A Surprise for Christine.
+The first story, A Ghost at the Vicarage. was in an International Anthology, while the second appeared in Café Ole – Too Hot To Handle, which was launched in Glasgow.

 I am a member of the Society of Authors and the Society of Women Writer’s and Journalists.

-However, I am sure my English teacher at school would agree with me when I say that I wasn't born to be a writer.
-My compositions or essays were never very good, and I really had to struggle to get any good grades.
+I created this website, simply to tell you about me and my writing.
+At school, my compositions, or essays, were never very good, and I really had to struggle to get any good grades.
 The problem was, I could never find anything to say.
 I could almost tell the whole story in the first paragraph.
-However, it seems that over the years I have developed a vivid imagination, which, when allowed to run loose, goes off on a journey all on its own.